-- Talk to your friends and family about child injury prevention. - Visit or telephone the Kidsafe centre in your state/territory or access the Kidsafe website on www.kidsafe.com.au. - Give safety products as gifts to friends and relatives. - Make a list of emergency contact numbers and place it in a prominent spot or near your phone. - · Learn firstaid:
+- Talk to your friends and family about child injury prevention. - Visit or telephone the Kidsafe centre in your state/territory or access the Kidsafe website on www.kidsafe.com.au. - Give safety products as gifts to friends and relatives. - Make a list of emergency contact numbers and place it in a prominent spot or near your phone. - · Learn first aid. - For further information on any of the topics covered in this booklet or for additional publications contact your local Kidsafe office (see page 27).